 We are home to some of the most trusted brands in the industry and are a premier North American manufacturer and up-fitter of work truck attachments and equipment.
-Our portfolio of products and services is separated into two segments: First, the work truck attachments segment, which includes manufactured snow and ice control attachments sold under the FISHER®, HENDERSON®, SNOWEX® and WESTERN® brands.
-Second, the work truck solutions segment, which includes the up-fit of market leading attachments and storage solutions for commercial work vehicles under the DEJANA® brand and its related sub-brands.
+Our portfolio of products and services is separated into two segments: First, the work truck attachments segment, which includes commercial snow and ice control equipment sold under the FISHER®, SNOWEX® and WESTERN® brands.
+Second, the work truck solutions segment, which includes the up-fit of market leading attachments and storage solutions under the HENDERSON® brand, and the DEJANA® brand and its related sub-brands.

 We believe our business benefits from an exceptional management team that is responsible for establishing our leadership in the snow and ice control equipment industry for light trucks.
-Our senior management team has an average of approximately eighteen years of weather-related industry experience and an average of over ten years with our Company.
-James L. Janik, who became our Executive Chairman on January 1, 2019 after serving as our President and Chief Executive Officer since 2004 and as our Chairman since 2014, has been with us for over 25 years, and through his strategic vision we have been able to expand our distributor network and grow our market leading position.
-Robert L. McCormick, who became our President and Chief Executive Officer on January 1, 2019 after serving as our Chief Operating Officer since 2017 and our Executive Vice President and Chief Financial Officer from 2004 to 2017, has been with us for over 15 years.
+Our senior management team has an average of approximately fourteen years of weather-related industry experience and an average of over fourteen years with our Company.
 We have sought to establish competitive compensation programs that enable us to attract and retain skillful, experienced and dedicated executive officers as well as to motivate management to maximize performance while building stockholder value.

-Our named executive officers for 2018 were James L. Janik, who served as our Chairman, President and Chief Executive Officer until he became our Executive Chairman on January 1, 2019; Robert L. McCormick, who served as our Chief Operating Officer until he was appointed our President and Chief Executive Officer on January 1, 2019; Sarah C. Lauber, our Chief Financial Officer and Secretary; Keith Hagelin, President, Commercial Snow & Ice; and Andrew Dejana, President, Dejana Truck & Utility Equipment.
+Our named executive officers for 2020 were Robert L. McCormick, our President and Chief Executive Officer; Sarah C. Lauber, our Chief Financial Officer and Secretary; Keith Hagelin, our President, Work Truck Attachments; and Jon Sievert, our President, Work Truck Solutions.

-2018 Say on Pay Vote
+2020 Say on Pay Vote

-In May 2018 (after the 2018 executive compensation actions described in this Compensation Discussion and Analysis section had taken place), we held an advisory stockholder vote on the compensation of our named executive officers at our annual stockholders' meeting.
-Consistent with the recommendation of our Board of Directors, our stockholders approved our executive compensation, with more than 97% of votes cast in favor.
+In April 2020 (after the 2019 executive compensation actions described in this Compensation Discussion and Analysis section had taken place), we held an advisory stockholder vote on the compensation of our named executive officers at our annual stockholders' meeting.
+Consistent with the recommendation of our Board, our stockholders approved our executive compensation, with more than 98% of votes cast in favor.
 The Compensation Committee considered these voting results and, consistent with the strong vote of stockholder approval they represented, elected not to undertake any material changes to our executive compensation programs in response to the outcome of the vote.